While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Your treatment team will likely work with you to find a medication with as few side effects as possible, but it often takes some trial and error.

-If you do experience side effects, be sure to let your prescriber know, especially if it’s severe.
+If you do experience side effects of bipolar disorder meds, be sure to let your prescriber know, especially if it’s severe.

 Some medications can also have interactions — for instance, certain meds can make birth control less effective.
 Others can cause complications during pregnancy.
 If you’re pregnant or planning to be, let your care team know.